-PBX-The modern business phone system for today’s businesses
+PBX-The modern digital business phone system for today’s businesses

 What is a PBX?

 A PBX is a short form of Private Branch Exchange.
 It is a private network that lets users communicate with each other.
 A PBX does more than enable connectivity between personnel located on the same business premises.

 A PBX can take care of a company’s complex operations such as routing outbound calls and handling inbound calls.
 Besides, it also includes features such as voicemail, auto-attendant, and message recording facility in addition to an internal intercom.

 In the past decade, IP PBX software has gained a lot of popularity among businesses.
 It is an excellent option for businesses that deal with a huge volume of calls daily.
 However, it’s not only the large businesses that can benefit from IP PBX, even small enterprises can also enjoy its benefits.
 If you own a small business and are searching for the best PBX phone system, then you can refer to our guide to finding the best PBX phone system for your small business.

 Initially, before the start of the digital age, businesses used to rely on landline telephone lines (copper-wire lines) to use the analog traditional PBX system.
 These systems usually consisted of telephony switches to enable phone calls directed to different desk phones within the office.

 After the digitalization took place, the PBX system also became modern.
 Now they work using the internet.
 Today’s modern business PBX phone system is known as an IP PBX system, digital PBX, VoIP IP PBX, PBX VoIP phone system, and various other names.
 This business phone system helps in placing and receiving phone calls using digital phone signals.
 Besides, Ethernet cables are used to provide connections between VoIP phones, which eliminates the need for rewiring.